leonW7/D-Link/Vul_2.md

 Vulnerability description
 -------------------------
 An issue was discovered on D-Link DIR-823G devices with firmware through 1.02B03.
-A command Injection vulnerability allows attackers to execute arbitrary OS commands via shell metacharacters in a crafted /HNAP1 request.
-This occurs when the entry point function of HNAP calls the system function with an untrusted input that is from request body directly.
+A command Injection vulnerability allows attackers to execute arbitrary OS commands via a crafted /HNAP1 request.
+This occurs when any HNAP API function triggers a call to the system function with untrusted input from the request body, such as a body of '`/bin/telnetd`' for the GetDeviceSettingsset API function.
 Consequently, an attacker can execute any command remotely when they control this input.
 The details are as below:

 ![image](https://github.com/leonW7/D-Link/blob/master/2-1.png)